 Medium: Metal

+I'm creating a unique sculpture for the QD auction, and the sparks are flying at my place so they won't fly across Laurel Ridge.
+Look on the pavilion for it!
 I work in steel and honed my skills at Haywood CC's Professional Crafts program.
 My nature-inspired creations can be seen on civic Main Streets and many WNC private homes.

 Medium: Torn Paper Collage